 Q5.
 Where can Australians watch the World Cup?

-On SBS, Optus Sport, and FIFA+.
+On SBS, SBS On Demand, and FIFA+.

 Early alarms, strong coffee, and World Cup football — that’s the reality for Australian fans in 2026.
 Bookmark this page, keep the ACST schedule close, and enjoy every moment of the biggest World Cup ever.